csijcs/snakepipes/README.rst

 ``snakePipes createEnvs --condaDir ~/.conda/envs/snakepipes``

-There are premade indices stored in a shared location for hg19 and hg38, using the exact fasta and annotation files from the core.
-If you do need additional indices for another organism or genombuild, they can be built with the following command:
+You do not need to create indices for hg19 or hg38.
+We provide premade indices stored in a shared location for hg19 and hg38, using the exact fasta and annotation files from the core facility.
+If you do need additional indices for another organism or genome build, they can be constructed with the following command:

 ``createIndices --genomeURL <path/URL to your genome fasta> --gtfURL <path/url to genes.gtf> --local -o <output_dir> <name>``

-Be careful creating indices becuase if you created new hg19 or hg38 indices, you will change that path in your installation.
-It's best to give any new indices a new name (i.e. hg38_version_x), then they will be stored as a completely different index.
+Be careful creating indices becuase if you create new indices for hg19 or hg38 , you will change that path in your installation and no longer be using the premade indices.
+It's best to give any new indices a new name (i.e. hg38_version_x), then they will be stored as a completely different index location the the premade location will remain intact.

 Renaming files
 -------------
+**Note - all of youre sequencing filenames should contain a WZ number.
+Make sure to submit your samples with a WZ number in the name or this script will not work.

 Before starting a pipeline, it's best to rename your files.
 The files from the core come with a very long filename (i.e. 5905_25_wz3909_TGACTTCG_S35.bam) and we will shorten this to just the WZ number (i.e. wz3909.bam).

 To accomplish this, we have provided an R script above (rename_files.R).
 This script can either be run from within R, or from the terminal.
-To run from within R, set your working directory to the folder containg your files (bam or fastq):
+To run from within R, set your working directory to the folder contaning your files (bam or fastq):

 ``setwd("/DATA/your.name/your_files/")``